rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 #### JQuery

-Used for event handling and validating the choose make input on the new review form.
+Used for event handling and validating the "choose make" input on the new review form.

 ### IDE and Hosting